nathancarter/weblurch/doc/plan.md

 the later items those that must come after.
 Necessarily, the later items are more vague than the earlier ones.

-## Bug

- * The current testing setup calls `create()` in `node-phantom-simple` too many times, so that we get the warning about a possible EventEmitter memory leak detected.
-   Try to create a situation in which only one PhantomJS instance needs to be created for the test suite to be run.

 ## Foundations

  * Create unit tests for those parts of the `LurchEditor` class